odinuv/web/en/apv/slides/html/slides.md

 - [Mozilla Developer Portal](https://developer.mozilla.org/en-US/docs/Web)
 - [Google University](https://developers.google.com/university/)
 - [W3C](http://www.w3c.org)
 </section>

 <section markdown='1'>
 ## Checkpoint
-- Why mustn't the HTML start tag and end tag cross?
+- Why mustn't HTML start tag and end tag cross?
-- What happens if HTML documents lacks a `<!DOCTYPE`?
+- What happens if HTML document lacks a `<!DOCTYPE`?
-- Can you have delete icon on page without using an image?
+- Can you have a delete icon on a page without using an image?
 - What does XML and HTML have in common?
-- Why is CSS3 not standardized yet?
+- Why CSS3 has not been standardized yet?
 - Who says that `<title>` must not occur twice in a HTML document?
 - Is it better to draw a border using CSS or use an PNG image?
 - What does HTML4 and HTML5 have in common?
 </section>